 The Hangout of Detzi

 On the main cobbled path of Chora, The Hangout of Detzi is probably the best place to eat.
-A beautiful environment and decoration, rich portions, delicious dishes, and very good prices are the characteristics of this shop that will impress you.
+A beautiful environment and decor, generous portions, delicious dishes, and very good prices are the features of this shop that will impress you.
 The beautiful terrace in Cycladic colors is special, where you will enjoy your food to the fullest.

 Kraken

 This is the most famous bar in Chora, and the whole island.
-Kraken bar is an impressive place in a small square with tables, but also seats on the stairs, where you can enjoy your drink.
+Kraken bar is an impressive place in a small square with tables, as well as seats on the stairs, where you can enjoy your drink.
 We suggest you make a reservation because there is a large crowd.

 DaMassimo